 So you still want that sore forehead?
 Here’s how I cut kunzite.

 If you have to saw, use a high-quality thin blade and a saw with as little vibration as possible.
 Leave plenty of room from where you saw to where you want to cut the stone out of.

 Fractures are very common after sawing.
 Therefore, wait a day or so before you start cutting for the fractures to appear.
 Then, cut them off with a fine lap.

 You should cold dop kunzite.
 This is one of the few materials that I recommend it for.

 Have a bottle of glue solvent handy, so you can unstick yourself from the things you touched while using glue.
 (For extreme cases, have a friend close by who can help you get unstuck after they finish laughing at you).

-You will have to oriented for the best color and cleavage plane(s), the “c” (is best color usually) axis needs to be almost perpendicular to the table, but not quite (like Topaz).
-This material has perfect cleavage and needs to be worked on a very fine lap, nothing more aggressive than a well worn 600 or finer.
+Orient your kunzite for the best color and cleavage plane(s).
+The C axis usually has the best color.
+It needs to be perpendicular to the table, but not quite (like topaz).
+This material has perfect cleavage, so you need to work it on a very fine lap.
+Use nothing more aggressive than a well-worn 600 or finer.

 Any shock will cause cleavage separations and problems in general.
-Be gentle and patient and with a little luck you will finish a stone.
-Polish with an Ultra lap (Spectra or alumina), tin/lead lap with tin oxide or a wax lap.
+Be gentle and patient.
+With a little luck, you’ll finish a kunzite.
+Polish it with an Ultra lap (Spectra or alumina), tin/lead lap with tin oxide, or a wax lap.

-As a note of interest I know several Afghanistan gem cutters that work with Kunzite a lot.
-They tell me that they use a tin lap with 14,000 diamonds for a final polish.
-Their stones, that I looked at appeared to be polished quite well.
+I know some gem cutters from Afghanistan who frequently work with kunzite.
+They tell me they use tin laps with 14,000-grit diamonds for a final polish.
+Their finished stones that I’ve seen looked quite well-polished.